PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 #############
 ```

-Nice, we now are able to get our data in our `server action` but how do we return our data or do validation.
+We can now get our data in our `server action`, but how do we return or validate it?

-Well that is what we are going to do in our next section.
+Well, that is what we will do in our next section.

 ## How To Get Form State With useFormState Hook

-We are going to use the `useFormState` hook from React to return our data from our `server action` you can learn more [here](https://react.dev/reference/react-dom/hooks/useFormState).
+We will use React's `useFormState` hook to return data from our `server action`.
+You can learn more [here](https://react.dev/reference/react-dom/hooks/useFormState).

 Let's first start in the `SignupForm.tsx` file.

-We will fist import our `useFormState` hook from `react-dom`.
+We will first import our `useFormState` hook from `react-dom`.

 ```jsx
 import { useFormState } from "react-dom";
 ```

-Now let's create a variable to store our initial state.
+Now, let's create a variable to store our initial state.

 ```jsx
 const INITIAL_STATE = {